-SPS Computing Operating Systems within the IceCube Laboratory (ICL), are based on the ScientificLinux distribution in the same way as it is done for all services in the UW-Madison datacenter.
+SPS Computing Operating Systems within the IceCube Laboratory (ICL), are based on the Scientific Linux distribution in the same way as it is done for all services in the UW-Madison datacenter.
 This allows system administrators and Winterovers to apply consistent procedures across systems and efficiently manage operating system version control, perform patching, software updates, monitoring and maintenance.
 System administrators and Winterovers are responsible for system maintenance, troubleshooting and upgrades for the South Pole computing base.

 The IceCube network is the core fabric that integrates major project work groups, remote work sites, and ongoing operations.
 The systems are isolated from the USAP and other external networks by means of a firewall.
 In addition, the IceCube network must interface to points of presence and comply with policies and regulations of NSF and the University of Wisconsin (UW).
-The IceCube Network Engineer is responsible for uptime and performance optimization of the IceCube network, including maintenance, support, configuration, and customization of the system when necessary.
-The Network Engineer also monitors the health of the devices and configurations to identify system bottlenecks and potential hardware problems.
+The SPS systems administrators are responsible for uptime and performance optimization of the IceCube network, including maintenance, support, configuration, and customization of the system when necessary.
+Network support tasks also include monitoring the health of the devices and configurations to identify system bottlenecks and potential hardware problems.
 Security logs are monitored for suspicious behavior and traffic signatures.
 Corrective action is enforced according to NSF, project and UW policy.